Derek Winnert

 1

-Joseph L Mankiewicz’s fine 1953 Hollywood film of Shakespeare’s Roman play Julius Caesar stars not only a grand line-up of movie stars, but also of real actors in John Gielgud, Marlon Brando, James Mason and Louis Calhern.
+Joseph L Mankiewicz’s fine 1953 Hollywood film of Shakespeare’s Roman play Julius Caesar assembles a grand line-up of real actors in John Gielgud, Marlon Brando, James Mason, Louis Calhern and Edmond O’Brien.

 Writer-director Joseph L Mankiewicz’s fine 1953 Hollywood version of Shakespeare’s Roman scandals in 44BC Julius Caesar stars not only a grand line-up of movie stars, but also of real actors in John Gielgud, Marlon Brando, James Mason, Louis Calhern, Greer Garson, Deborah Kerr and Edmond O’Brien.